Arron Banks: Reform UK candidate

-In the 2025 West of England mayoral election, which took place on 1 May 2025, Banks was the candidate of Reform UK to become the directly-elected mayor of the West of England Combined Authority.
+In the 2025 West of England mayoral election, which took place on 1 May 2025, Banks was Reform UK's candidate to become the directly-elected mayor of the West of England Combined Authority.
 He came second, gaining 22 per cent of the votes, while the winning Labour candidate, Helen Godwin, had 25 per cent.

 Banks won more votes than any other candidate in South Gloucestershire.

 Banks told the Financial Times in September 2025 that Reform UK should roll back human rights laws and get rid of legislation underpinning corporate regulation, saying in regards to regulators that he wants to "get rid of virtually everything".

-Relationship with Eurosceptic organisations

-In October 2014, Banks donated £1 million to the UK Independence Party and has since raised the equivalent of $11 million for the party.
-Conservative MP William Hague had called Banks "somebody we haven't heard of" following his defection to UKIP.
-In response, Banks increased his donation from £100,000 to £1 million, saying: "I woke up this morning intending to give £100,000 to UKIP – then I heard Mr Hague's comment about me being a Mr Nobody.
-So in light of that I have decided to give £1 million."
-This donation was one of the largest sums of money ever received by UKIP.
-Banks also funded Leave.EU by the equivalent of $5 million, and has been seen as the financial backer of the Brexit campaign.
+Campaign for Brexit

+The Independent described Banks as the "leading figure" behind the anti-EU Grassroots Out and Leave.EU campaigns.
+He funded Leave.EU to the equivalent of $5 million, and has been seen as the financial backer of the Brexit campaign.

-Banks threatened Douglas Carswell with deselection in September 2015 when it emerged that Carswell supported Vote Leave, as opposed to the Leave.EU campaign funded by Banks, describing Carswell as "borderline autistic with mental illness wrapped in", according to The Huffington Post.
+In October 2014, Banks said that the UK's EU membership was "like having a first class ticket on the Titanic".
+He also said that "economically, remaining in the EU is unsustainable."
+In September 2015, Banks threatened UKIP MP Douglas Carswell with deselection when it emerged that Carswell supported Vote Leave, as opposed to the Leave.EU campaign funded by Banks.
+According to The Huffington Post, he described Carswell as "borderline autistic with mental illness wrapped in".

 In April 2016, Private Eye reported that Leave.EU "is registered at Companies House as Better for the Country Ltd. and controlled by major UKIP donor Arron Banks, after Gibraltar company STM Fidecs Nominees Ltd. transferred its interest to him in August."
 Banks, along with property investor Richard Tice and media guru Andrew Wigmore, donated £4.3m to the group.

-Banks credits the success of Leave.EU to their hiring of Goddard Gunster and their subsequent adoption of "an American-style media approach."